 - Circles to fuse the metal in a circular motion.

 - Weaving a side to side motion (for wider welds).

 - Flat or 1G you drag the rod between 10 to 30 degrees in the direction of your movement.
-Use either a whip or circular motion.

 - Over head or 4G is the same as flat or 1G except the rod is pointed up.

 Flat Welding Electrode Angle

 Below is a picture showing the proper rod/ electrode angle for welding in the flat position.
 In this example the rod is traveling from left to right with a slight tilt in the direction of travel dragging the electrode.

 Horizontal Welding Electrode Angle